Summit teen Kyle Day secures first place finish in debut bodybuilding competition

 Day says he mostly learned how to coach himself through trial and error and research.
 Day estimates that he has spent 1,000 hours researching common bodybuilding techniques in order to push himself to the best of his ability.

 Despite the research and preparation, Day was still challenged in the hours leading up to his debut bodybuilding competition.
-Day was really nervous for his first competition because the whole week leading up to the competition he was miserable, he said.
+He was really nervous for his first competition and the whole week leading up to the competition he was miserable, he said.

 Day went without carbohydrates for a span of almost a week and only was drinking 10 to 12 fluid ounces a day leading up to the competition.
 In other words, Day’s body was screaming from the inside out for more sustenance.